 You are here

 Notably, US Army Major General (Retired) Ricky Adams is a combat veteran who retired in 2014 after 35 years of service in the Army National Guard.
 Among his previous executive-level military assignments are: Deputy Commanding General National Guard, US Army Training and Doctrine Command, Fort Eustis, Virginia; Assistant Adjutant General – Oklahoma ARNG; Deputy Commanding General - ARNG, Field Artillery Center, Fort Sill; Director-Police Reform Directorate, Kabul, Afghanistan; Deputy Assistant Commandant, United States Army Field Artillery School, Fort Sill; Commander of the 45th Field Artillery Brigade; and Commander of the 1BN 171st FA MLRS - Oklahoma ARNG.
-He has received the Army Distinguished Service Medal, Legion of Merit-twice, and the Bronze Star Medal to name a few and was inducted into the Oklahoma National Guard's Officer Candidate School (OCS) Hall of Fame in 2014.
+He has received the Army Distinguished Service Medal, Legion of Merit-twice, and the Bronze Star Medal, among others, and was inducted into the Oklahoma National Guard's Officer Candidate School (OCS) Hall of Fame in 2014.

 Adams holds a Master of Strategic Studies Degree from the US Army War College and a Bachelor of Science from the University of Central Oklahoma.
 He is a 2001 graduate of the FBI National Academy and a 2016 graduate of the FBI National Executive Institute.
 He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program; General and Flag Officer Homeland Security Executive Seminar, and the Executive Development Program for Oklahoma State Officials, to name a few.

-Adams is a member of the International Association of Chiefs of Police (IACP), the Association of State Criminal Investigative Agencies (ASCIA) and was the former Southern Region Chairman for the State & Provincial Police (S&P) Section.
+Adams is a member of the International Association of Chiefs of Police (IACP), the Association of State Criminal Investigative Agencies (ASCIA), and was the former Southern Region Chairman for the State & Provincial Police (S&P) Section.
 He is also a current member of the VFW and American Legion of Edmond and serves on numerous state boards and advisory groups.
-He is married to his wife of 42 years, Cathy, and lives in Cashion, OK.
+He is married to his wife of 44 years, Cathy, and lives in Cashion, Ok.